STRIX-X/STRIX-X/README.md

-Hi, I'm Aqeel, a passionate Computer Science student with a strong interest in backend development and software engineering.
+a passionate Computer Science student with a strong interest in backend development and software engineering.

 🔧 Technical Expertise: